DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 # Introduction

 Welcome to my guide on **real analysis**!
 This is largely based on my notes from courses I took while an undergraduate math major.
 My goal is to offer an introduction into the subject that is accessible to non-math majors, while still maintaining mathematical rigor.
-My plan is to cover some (but not all) of the fundamentals, up until differentation and integration theory.
+My plan is to cover some (but not all) of the fundamentals, up until differentiation and integration theory.

 Note that this blog is not meant to supplant a course in analysis.
 A proper introduction into real analysis will require a textbook.
 I personally recommend *Understanding Analysis* by Stephen Abbott, or *Principles of Mathematical Analysis* by Walter Rudin.
 The former is significantly more accessible, while the latter is a gold standard among undergraduate curriculums.